-In the fourth quarter of 2018 and the fourth quarter of 2016, we recorded \$46.1 million (\$35.0 million, net of tax) and \$5.7 million (\$3.7 million, net of tax) of restructuring charges, respectively, all of which were recorded in selling, general and administrative expenses on our Consolidated Statements of Income.
-These charges were recorded to general corporate expense and resulted from our continuing efforts to realign our internal resources to support the Company's strategic objectives and increase the integration of our global operations.
-The 2018 restructuring charge primarily relates to a reduction in headcount.
-We paid \$11.5 million of the 2018 restructuring charges in 2018 and the remaining payments will be completed in 2019.
+In the first quarter of 2019 and the fourth quarter of 2018, we recorded \$11.5 million (\$8.8 million, net of tax) and \$46.1 million (\$35.0 million, net of tax) of restructuring charges, respectively, all of which were recorded in selling, general and administrative expenses on our Consolidated Statements of (Loss) Income.
+These charges were recorded to general corporate expense and resulted from our continuing efforts to realign our internal resources to support the Company's strategic objectives.
+The 2019 and 2018 restructuring charges primarily relate to a reduction in headcount.
+We paid \$10.0 million and \$26.0 million of the 2019 and 2018 restructuring charges, respectively, during the twelve months ending December 31, 2019.
+Additionally, we paid \$11.5 million of the 2018 restructuring charge in the twelve months ending December 31, 2018.
+We consider the payments for both charges to be substantially completed as of December 31, 2019.